string(7) "[Water]"

 Summary

-Visit program page to learn more about the series.
+Visit the following program page to learn more about this project

 Goals

-• Installing up to four climate monitoring stations for long-term monitoring in BC’s Northeast Region;
+• Install up to four climate monitoring stations for long-term monitoring in BC’s Northeast Region;

-• Installing three to four shallow groundwater monitoring wells near hydrometric stations for Geoscience BC projects Northeast BC Hydrometric Monitoring Network Improvements and Traditional Knowledge and Scientific Data Education, Comparison and Collaboration in Northeast BC Surface Water Use;
+• Install four shallow groundwater monitoring wells near hydrometric stations for Geoscience BC projects Northeast BC Hydrometric Monitoring Network Improvements and Traditional Knowledge and Scientific Data Education, Comparison and Collaboration in Northeast BC Surface Water Use;

-• Collecting groundwater and surface water quality samples over the 2021 and 2022 field seasons;
+• Collect groundwater and surface water quality samples between 2021 and 2023;

-• Providing training for local First Nations personnel on collecting surface water and groundwater quality samples and operating surface water, groundwater and weather monitoring equipment;
+• Provide training for local First Nations personnel on collecting surface water and groundwater quality samples, as well as in operating surface water, groundwater and weather monitoring equipment;

-• Sharing results of the pilot project findings in a presentation to Treaty 8 First Nations.
+• Share results of the pilot project findings in a presentation to Treaty 8 First Nations.

 Benefits